-US stealth jets arrive in South Korea as rhetoric heats up
+US masses stealth jets in South Korea for war games

 - North Korean, US officials both say dangers of war growing

+The stealthy F-22s and F-35s are among 230 US and South Korean aircraft -- supported by 12,000 troops -- participating in the annual Vigilant Ace 18 air combat drills, which are scheduled to end Friday.

+North Korea state media said Monday that "ceaseless large-scale war games" by the US and South Korea are "creating a situation that a nuclear war may break out any moment."

-(CNN)Tensions on the Korean Peninsula escalated over the weekend as US stealth fighters moved into the region and official sources from both North Korea and the US said the chances of war are growing.
+Over the weekend, official sources from both North Korea and the US said the chances of war are growing.

-The bellicose rhetoric from North Korea came in two phases: On Saturday, a statement from its Foreign Ministry said US President Donald Trump is "begging for a nuclear war" through what it called an "extremely dangerous nuclear gamble on the Korean Peninsula";
+North Korea's Foreign Ministry said US President Donald Trump was "begging for a nuclear war" through what it called an "extremely dangerous nuclear gamble on the Korean Peninsula," in a statement released Saturday.

-From the US side, White House national security adviser HR McMaster told a conference in California on Saturday that the chances for war on the Korean Peninsula grow daily.
+The same day, White House national security adviser HR McMaster told a conference in California that the chances for war on the Korean Peninsula grow daily.

 "I think it's increasing every day, which means that we are in a race, really, we are in a race to be able to solve this problem," McMaster told an audience at the Reagan National Defense Forum in Simi Valley.

-McMaster made the comment when asked if North Korea's launch of an intercontinental ballistic missile Tuesday had increased the chance of war.
+McMaster made the comment when asked if North Korea's launch of an intercontinental ballistic missile in the early hours of Wednesday morning local time had increased the chance of war.

 "There are ways to address this problem short of armed conflict, but it is a race because he's getting closer and closer, and there's not much time left," McMaster said, referring to North Korean leader Kim Jong Un.